Log In

 Azure (Rayquaza.
 Wears a green robe.
 Like the other two, he has white hair, but it is long, and almost reaches the floor; an indication of how ancient he is.
 Despite this, he has no problems soaring the skies.”)

 Cat (light-skinned Human female with brown hair and dark blue eyes, which can turn red during ‘Feral Mode’.
 Her cybernetics consist of a second pair of ears on top of her head that are shaped like a cat’s, which can convey the emotions she’s feeling, and are used to detect sound from 50 miles away.
 The tail can create a blade at the tip, curved to appear as a scythe.
 From just above her elbows to her fingertips are replaced by cybernetic arms/hands, which have claws that can hold energy in them.
 They can also turn into arm cannons, or swords.
 They can produce a shield similar to those wielded by Mandalorians.
 Cybernetics are powered by a kyber crystal.
-Despite looking like a teenager, she is actually 22 years old, since the cybernetics slowed down her aging.
+Despite looking like a teenager, she is actually 21 years old, since the cybernetics slowed down her aging.
 She has some PTSD from the Clone Wars and being experimented on by General Grievous.
 If she’s under extreme stress or PTSD hits in the middle of battle, Feral Mode may activate.
 Feral Mode causes her to become more animal-like and less merciful, with her only vocalizations during this being growls, hisses, snarls, and sometimes roars.
-Feral Mode ends when all enemies are eliminated from her field of view.)
+Feral Mode ends when all enemies are eliminated from her field of view, or she manages to calm herself down.)

 I will add more information when needed.